robertraaijmakers/com.trashchecker/README.md

 - [Twentemilieu](https://www.twentemilieu.nl)

 ## Supported Cards
-There is one card that you can place in the "then" column.
-The card let's you check if trash type X is collected << today, tomorrow, day after tomorrow >> or if any type of trash is collected << today, tomorrow, day after tomorrow >>.
+There is one card that you can place in the "and" column.
+The card lets you check whether or not trash is collected either today, tomorrow or the day after tomorrow.
+The type of trash that is checked for can be set to a specific one, or to 'any' to include all types.

 ## Supported Speech / Chat
 You can ask Homey four type of questions regarding your waste collection: